-This is where you can locate an increasing assortment of links to my presently available material as well as new material as it becomes available.
+This is where you can locate an increasing assortment of details for my presently available material as well as links to where you can check them out for yourself.

 Don’t be a stranger!

-Where Dreams Come True is my most recent release.
-October of 2021 is the 31 Days of Godless event on http://www.godless.com and my failed attempt at writing erotica was the Day Three release.
+Where Dreams Come True was my release for Halloween.
+October of 2021 was the 31 Days of Godless event at http://www.godless.com and my failed attempt at writing erotica was the Day Three release.

 Amy’s expectation of a relaxing summer of housekeeping at a theme park hotel is shattered as guests and staff alike are overcome with carnal desires that cross all lines of decency.
 Can she escape with her sanity intact?
 Can she even make it out of the hotel?